xreic/REI-Nav/README.md

   - [ ] npm start
   - [ ] npm run dev:react
   - [ ] npm run seed (Only run if you want to populate the database with items)
-- Start mongod in terminal or command prompt (If necessary for Windows)
+- Start mongod in terminal or command prompt (If necessary)

 ## Requirements